wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 article](http://dabapps.com/blog/introduction-to-pip-and-virtualenv-python/)
 to read up on what they are, and how they can benefit you.

-D> There's more!
+D> ### There's more!
-D> There are many more advanced aspects of Git that we have not covere here, such as branching and merging.
+D> There are other more advanced features of Git that we have not covered in this chapter.
+Examples include **branching** and **merging**, which are useful for projects with different release versions, for example.
 There are many fantastic tutorials available online if you are interested in taking you super-awesome version control skills a step further.
 For more details about such features take a look at this [tutorial on getting started with Git](http://veerasundar.com/blog/2011/06/git-tutorial-getting-started/), the [Git Guide](http://rogerdudler.github.io/git-guide/) or [Learning about Git Branching](http://pcottle.github.io/learnGitBranching/).
+D>
+D> If you're only using this chapter as a simple guide to getting to grips with Git however, everything that we've covered should be enough to get you working efficiently with Git.
+Good luck!